Helping to bridge the education equity gap by turning student engagement in health and sustainability behaviors into funds for school

 As little as $1000 in debt can force a student to drop out of school.
 This impacts not just the student (a cohort of entering students who drop out can lose $3.8 Billion in lifetime income) but their college or university which stand to lose an average of $13 Million annually due to attrition.

 Imagine you are a college student like Kylie from Thornton, Colorado, a psychology major who loves to help others, but is struggling to keep up with the cost of her education.
 One day, you learn of a program that awards a “currency of good” every time you ride the bus, bike, volunteer, take a fitness class, recycle, and more.

-Now, imagine there is a public charity that promises to turn every $1 of what you earn into $3 in scholarships.
-Earn up to $500 of the currency, and you’ll receive $1,500 toward school.
+Now, imagine there is a public charity that promises to turn the good you do into funds for school.

 That charity exists; it is PIPs Education Fund (PEF).
 The program it powers is called PIPs for School (P4S), which runs on the PIPs Rewards App.
 PIPs, which stands for “Positive Impact Points,” is the currency of good earned by users of the PIPs App for engaging in verifiable everyday actions that deliver personal, community and planetary benefit.

 “I love that PIPs is helping students with financial need like me!”
-Kylie told us upon learning that she she was to be a P4S Scholar and would be receiving a grant for Fall Term 2020.
+Kylie announced.

 The PIPs Education Fund (PEF) is a New York State 501(c)(3) whose charitable purpose is to help bridge the education equity gap by turning student engagement in health, sustainability, and community service into financial support for school.